carrierfry/pixels-dndbeyond-userscript/README.md

 Pixel Mode is not available when using [Beyond20](https://beyond20.here-for-more.info/) as there are bugs with it.

+## Experimental support for mobile
+With the latest version it is possible to use the Tampermonkey script on the mobile view of DnD Beyond.
+This requires the use of a browser that supports chrome extensions though:
+1. Install the [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) from the Play Store and open it
+2. Tap on the 3 dots and select `Extensions`.
+There, tap on `+ (from store)`
+3. A window of the chrome web store opens.
+Search for `Tampermonkey` and install it
+4. Once installed, click on this link **in the Kiwi browser**!
+A window of Tampermonkey should pop up, asking you, if you want to install the script.
+Accept that
+5. Go to DnD Beyond and open a character sheet.
+Make sure to reload it once.
+6. Click on the hamburger menu on the top right and select `Connect to Pixels`.
+From here on everything should work like it does on PC

 ## Todos / Things that need to be implemented
 - [x] ~~Support other dice than D20s~~
 - [x] ~~Test if it works with pixel dice actually, since I don't have any right now~~